-Submission Deadline – Midnight on Thursday, April 1, 2021 – An entry form for every film submission must be received by the deadline.
+Submission Deadline – EXTENDED to midnight on May 1, 2021 – An entry form for every film submission must be received by the deadline.
 You will be asked to upload your film as part of the entry form.
 Vimeo is our video services partner and all technical specifications need to be in line with their requirements.
 The entry can be saved for up to 30 days at a time.

 • Try a different browser (e.g. if you are using Google Chrome, try Internet Explorer)

 • Try uploading the film from a different computer (e.g. instead of your school’s computer, try your home computer).